GenericMappingTools/gmt/doc/rst/source/grdview.rst

     gmt grdview image.nc -Jx10.0c -Ccolor.rgb -Qi50 -p135/30 -Iintens.nc > image3D.ps

-To create a color PostScript perspective plot of the gridded data set magnetics.nc, using the color palette file mag_intens.cpt, draped over the relief given by the file topography.nc, with Mercator map width of 6 inch and tickmarks every 1 degree, with intensities provided by the file topo_intens.nc, and looking from the SE, run
+To create a color PostScript perspective plot of the gridded data set magnetics.nc, using the CPT file mag_intens.cpt, draped over the relief given by the file topography.nc, with Mercator map width of 6 inch and tickmarks every 1 degree, with intensities provided by the file topo_intens.nc, and looking from the SE, run